-Daily All-School Community Meeting
+Daily Community Meeting

 And that’s why I love morning meetings.
 Because we’re all here together.
 We’re all in a moment together.
 And sometimes from the back of room, I feel it, that slowing, that immersion, that unified pulse, that thing we had to think to look for.